tbee/TECL/README.md

 // And you can move back up
 String title2 = databaseTECL.str("../title");

-// In case a group was not defined, get ALWAYS returns an empty TECL.
+// In case a group was not defined, an empty TECL is ALWAYS returned.
 // This will prevent null pointers in call chains.
 // Only a leaf (value) method will return a null if undefined.
 // So in the case below, field will be null, but no NPE will be thrown.
 String field = tecl.str("/notThere/alsoNotThere/field");

-// Tables use indexes and lists
+// Tables are accessed using indexes/
 // Index is the first parameter in order not to confuse with defaults String ip = tecl.str(0, "/servers/ip");
 // But indexes can also be written in the path